|

 "whatever."
 The following sites are minimally commercial – or

-non-commercial – and are frequently run by hobbyists, fans
+non-commercial – and are mostly run by hobbyists, fans

 and musicians

-to say I enjoy visiting them.
+I just enjoy visiting them.
 Hope you do too!

 Wilson, Phil Spector, girl groups, “sunshine pop”